-The cultural association “Economia civile,” located in Rome, aims at promoting scientific research and cultural and political debate on the mutual relations between the economy and the civil development of society, along the path signed by Giacomo Matteotti, Gaetano Salvemini, Ernesto Rossi, Norberto Bobbio and Paolo Sylos Labini.
+The cultural association “Economia civile” aims at promoting scientific research and cultural and political debate on the mutual relations between the economy and the civil development of society, along the path signed by Giacomo Matteotti, Gaetano Salvemini, Ernesto Rossi, Norberto Bobbio and Paolo Sylos Labini.

-To this aim, the association (registered in Italy as a non-profit organization) carries on several activities, among which the management of research projects (on which see the relevant information page); editing journals, books and other publications – and specifically the two academic journals Moneta e Credito and PSL Quarterly Review; or the maintenance of the present website, aimed at promoting further debate on the research outputs of the association’s members.
+To this aim, the association (registered in Italy as a non-profit organization) carries on several activities, among which the management of research projects, editing journals, books and other publications, and specifically the two academic journals Moneta e Credito and PSL Quarterly Review.

-Founding members of the association are: Alessandro Roncaglia (president), Maria Cristina Naso, Marcella Corsi, Carlo D’Ippoliti, Paolo Palazzi, Roberto Petrini, Mario Tonveronachi.
+Founding members of the association are: Alessandro Roncaglia (president), Marcella Corsi, Carlo D’Ippoliti, Paolo Palazzi, Roberto Petrini, Mario Tonveronachi.

-The governing board is currently composed of the founding members and three new members, Giulio Guarini, Daniela Palma and Giulia Zacchia (treasurer).
+The governing board is currently composed of the founding members and new members: Giulio Guarini, Elisabetta Montanaro, Daniela Palma, Gaetano Sabatini and Giulia Zacchia (treasurer).